 Whether you’re there for a quick drink or a few hours to study & unwind, this is a place for everyone.
 Feel free to start a conversation with your barista as well.
 They all have a heart for meeting and caring for the people of the community they find themselves in.

 Heyday Coffee Roasters

-While Heyday Coffee Roasters has only had a serving counter since the summer of 2017, Heyday has been roasting their Flint coffee blends for the past two years.
 Owner Robb Klaty first started roasting coffee for his business, the Flint Crepe Company.
 He wanted to source and serve the best ingredients to his customers.
-Eventually Klaty fell in love with a coffee farm in Costa Rica.
+Eventually, Klaty fell in love with a coffee farm in Costa Rica.
 His entire family traveled to the farm for 6 months learning everything there was to know about the process.

 Foster Coffee Company

-So what will you find at Foster Coffee in Flint?
-A great pour over, espresso and more.
-You’ll specifically find many fellow Michigan companies, like MadCap roasters and Moo-ville Farms dairy.
-At their Owosso location, you’ll find children’s story hours, game and trivia nights, photography mixers and coffee tasting events.
+At their Owosso location, you’ll find children’s story hours, game and trivia nights, photography mixers, and coffee tasting events.
 Here’s hoping that we can enjoy all those community events and more at their new downtown Flint location in the historic Ferris building.

 Which Flint coffee business is your favorite?
-Which business on the list are you most intrigued to try?
+Which Flint coffee shop on this list are you most intrigued to try?
 Leave us a comment below!

 P.S.
 While these coffee shops in Flint are ones to add to your list, they’re not the only Michigan coffee shops worth visiting.
 Check out this list of the best coffee shops in Michigan and tell us where you like to get a cup of joe!